The untangling

 A beginning you’ve been waiting for.

 "The Untangling gave me the breath I didn't know I had been holding back.
-For the first time I could feel where I had been weighed down by carrying what wasn't mine — in my body, not just in my mind.
+For the first time I could feel where I had been weighed down by carrying so much responsibility — in my body, not just in my mind.
 Patricia met me exactly where I was without asking me to be anywhere else.
 In a short time something in me began to loosen.
 I didn't just create better paths in my life.
 I remembered that I was allowed to walk my own."

 Jessa l.